 A multi-trunked form of the native river birch selected for its amazing peeling bark in colors of white, brown and tan, more creamy white than the species, also has reliable fall color; needs acidic soil, susceptible to chlorosis in alkaline soils

 Heritage River Birch (clump) features subtle chartreuse catkins in early spring.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The pointy leaves turn an outstanding yellow in the fall.
-The fruit is not ornamentally significant.
 The peeling creamy white bark is extremely showy and adds significant winter interest.

 Heritage River Birch (clump) is a multi-stemmed deciduous tree with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.